Share

 The WordPress Media Library Explained

 Every WordPress website has a media library.
 Each time you add an image to a post, page, or elsewhere on your website, it is automatically added to the media library.
-This library of media files, such as images, video, audio, and files, can be found under the Media item on the sidebar menu of your WordPress website’s admin area.
+This library of media files, such as images, videos, and audio, can be found under the Media item in the sidebar menu of your WordPress website’s Admin Dashboard.

 WordPress Media Library